zzxwill/odps/intl.en-US/User Guide/Common commands/Instance.md

 Permission requirements: The user must be a project owner or administrator.

-top instance: Displays tthe job information of the current account that is running in the project.
+top instance: Displays the job information of the current account that is running in the project.
 It  is displayed, includesding ISNTANCEID , Owner, Type, StartTime, Progress, Status, Priority, RuntimeUsage \(CPU/MEM\), TotalUsage \(CPU/MEM\), QueueingInfo \(POS/LEN\) and so on.

 top instance-all : Returns all jobs that are currently being executed in the current project.
+This command can only return 50 records by default.
+You can user -limit number to show more record.

 **Examples:**